-You may have heard that there are low-quality and even deceptive publishers out there, so what criteria should you apply?
+You may have heard that there are low-quality and even deceptive/"predatory" publishers out there, so what criteria should you apply?

 A journal may have a large or small readership,but many readers of your article are likely not to be the regular readers of the journal.
 How do you make sure that you reach the largest audience you can?

-OPEN ACCESS -- Open access journals (and books) have a very large potential readership, because they are available on the web to anyone who wants to read them.
+Open access -- Open access journals (and books) have a very large potential readership, because they are available on the web to anyone who wants to read them.
 If the journal you are considering is not open access, or if it charges large fees that make it impractical to publish there, check to see whether the author's agreement allows you self-archive your work online.
 For more information, please see my guide on author's rights.

-AUTHOR'S RIGHTS -- It's a good idea to make sure that you retain the right to archive your work online.
+Author's rights -- It's a good idea to make sure that you retain the right to archive your work online in some form.
 If you retain these rights, you can post your work in CUNY Academic Works or an appropriate disciplinary repository.
 Repositories get a lot of readers who are searching through Google and GoogleScholar.